Elemeants/100-days-of-code/log.md

 Today i worked on the Library 'List.hpp' for C++, is stable and working the V1.0, also i created a file called 'list-test.cpp' is a program to check if the methods are working and stables.

+## Day 7: February 1, 2018

+Today i made the test of the class List, with bench testing also, and i changed from a pointer of data, into a better structure of nodes, this to save memory and CPU